MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/About/about_Language_Modes.md

 ### Using a session configuration

-PowerShell remoting optionally supports creating custom session configurations. configuration.
+PowerShell remoting optionally supports creating custom session configurations.
 You can set the language mode you want for that custom configuration.
-PowerShell Just Enough Administration (JEA) configurations use `NoLanguage` mode to restrict sessions to command invocation only.
+PowerShell Just Enough Administration (JEA) configurations use `NoLanguage` mode to restrict sessions to command invocations only.
 With JEA, the remote session can be restricted to specific users.
 The JEA users are limited to running a defined set of commands and can't directly access APIs, the file system, or other system resources.

-For more information, see [JEA Session configurations][01] and [New-PSSessionConfigurationFile][04].
+For more information, see [JEA Session configurations][01] and [New-PSSessionConfigurationFile][05].

 ## Language mode features and limitations